karlicoss/beepb00p/meta/me.md

 ---
 title: Me
 ---
-In my free time apart from the maintenance of my physical shell I mostly enjoy building things (sadly, that only involves programming yet) and learning.
+In my free time apart from the maintenance of my physical shell I mostly enjoy building things (sadly, that only involves programming so far) and learning.
 This blog will hopefully aid the latter!

-Also you can find me on:
+You can find me on:

 * [Github](https://github.com/karlicoss)
 * [Pinboard](https://pinboard.in/u:karlicoss)